Threadigit/GoVote-ios/README.md

 # GoVote-ios

-An easy to use Android PVCs location finder that helps Nigerians get ready to vote. .
+An easy to use iOS PVCs location finder that helps Nigerians get ready to vote. .

 ## Project Status